Rithula/hello-world/README.md

 Hello,

-I'm Rithula and I'm crazy about Programming.
+I'm Rithula and I'm crazy about Programming..